dmbaturin/pytaf/README.md

 but different enough to make implementatng a universal parser very hard, if not impossible.

-United States civil airports produce the most machine friendly reports, and this library primarily deals with those.
-TAFs from other countries are very likely not to be parsed and interpeted correctly.
+United Stated civil airports produce the most machine friendly and standardized reports and those are the most likely to be interpreted correctly.
+Effort was made to interpret European Union civil airport reports properly, but they exhibit more regional variations, so the interpretation may be incomplete.
+Remember that the interpretation is provided for information purposes only and should not be used for flight planning (at least not without inspecting the original undecoded report).

-Information about US TAF format can be found at NOAA website: http://aviationweather.gov/static/help/taf-decode.php
+Information about the US TAF format can be found at NOAA website: http://aviationweather.gov/static/help/taf-decode.php

 You can get raw and interpreted reports from there too: